By 2025, the province of Ontario plans to be completely and universally accessible. That includes public bathrooms.

 - A door equipped with a power operator and a self-closing device.

-- An emergency call system that send visual and audio alerts within and outside of the washroom when the button is pushed.
+- An emergency call system that sends visual and audio alerts when the button is pushed.

 - A sign alerting users to the presence of an emergency button.